hyperspy/hyperspy/doc/user_guide/big_data.rst

 HyperSpy makes it possible to analyse data larger than the available memory by providing "lazy" versions of most of its signals and functions.
 In most cases the syntax remains the same.
-This chapter describes how to work with data larger than memory using the :py:class:`~._signals.lazy.LazySignal` class and its derivatives.
+This chapter describes how to work with data larger than memory using the :class:`~._signals.lazy.LazySignal` class and its derivatives.